Stock Incentive Plan

 9. Stock Incentive Plan

-The options granted to employees prior to July 1, 2017 typically vest 25% one year after the grant date and 12.5% every six months thereafter for the remaining three-year period until fully vested after four years.
-The options granted to employees after July 1, 2017 typically vest 50% two years after the grant date and 12.5% every six months thereafter for the remaining two-year period until fully vested after four years.
-The options granted to directors and certain options granted from time to time to certain executive officers have vested ratably over two years, 25% per quarter over one year or had no vesting period.
+The options granted to employees typically vest 25% one year after the grant date and 12.5% every six months thereafter for the remaining three-year period until fully vested after four years and those to directors and certain executive officers have vested 25% per quarter over one year or had no vesting period.
 Options issued to consultants have vesting provisions based on the engagement ranging from no vesting to vesting over the service period ranging from three to four years.
 Options typically have terms ranging from seven to ten years.

-The Company estimates the fair value of each option award issued under such plans on the date of grant using a Multiple Point Black-Scholes option-pricing model which uses a weighted average of historical volatility and peer company volatility.
-The Company determines the expected life of each award giving consideration to the contractual terms, vesting schedules and post-vesting forfeitures.
+The Company estimates the fair value of each option award issued under such plans on the date of grant using the Black-Scholes-Merton option-pricing model that uses the assumptions noted in the table below.
+The Company estimates the volatility of its common stock at the date of grant based on the volatility of comparable peer companies which are publicly traded, for the periods prior to the Company’s merger with LecTec Corporation in 2011 (the “Merger”), and based on the Company’s common stock for periods subsequent to the Merger.
+However, for options granted on and after December 29, 2016 the Company began using a Multiple Point Black Scholes option-pricing model which uses a weighted average of historical volatility and peer company volatility.
+The Company determines the expected life giving consideration to the contractual terms, vesting schedules and post-vesting forfeitures.
 The Company uses the risk-free interest rate on the implied yield currently available on U.S. Treasury issues with an equivalent remaining term approximately equal to the expected life of the award.

-The Company used the following weighted-average assumptions for options granted during the periods indicated:
+The Company used the following weighted-average assumptions for options granted during the six months ended June 30:

-The Company granted stock-based awards for 323,670 shares of its common stock pursuant to the AxoGen Plan during the nine months ended September 30, 2018.
-The weighted average fair value of the awards granted at market during the nine months ended September 30, 2018 and 2017 was $26.19 and $6.77 per award, respectively.
+The Company granted stock options to purchase 444,250 shares of its common stock pursuant to the AxoGen Plan, for the six months ended June 30, 2017.
+The average fair value of options granted at market during the six months ended June 30, 2017 and 2016 was $11.41 and $5.16 per option, respectively

-At September 30, 2018, the total future stock compensation expense related to non-vested awards is expected to be approximately $20.0 million.
+Total future stock compensation expense related to non-vested awards is expected to be approximately $6,941,000 at June 30, 2017.

 The entire disclosure for compensation-related costs for equity-based compensation, which may include disclosure of policies, compensation plan details, allocation of equity compensation, incentive distributions, equity-based arrangements to obtain goods and services, deferred compensation arrangements, employee stock ownership plan details and employee stock purchase plan details.